slickwit/dev-task/README.md

 With **DevTask~**, you get:

 - Seamless note-taking for your code snippets, ideas, and todos.
-- Auto-saving feature, so you don't have to worry about losing content.
+- Auto-caching feature, so you don't have to worry about losing content.
 - A clean interface with powerful features to format and store your code.
 - Built using modern technologies like Tauri, React, Shadcn, and Rust for a smooth and responsive experience.